bigbyrdd10/csci1260-a1-bankledger/README.md

 How to Run

-Open the project in Visual Studio Community and run the program using the Start/Run button.
+Open the project in Visual Studio.
+Open a new Terminal, then type:

+dotnet run

+Press Enter to run the program.

+Incomplete Work

+All parts of the assignment have been completed.